GeoAnagn/SOD2D_Accel/README.md

 ##### Data Postprocessing

 The data postprocessing is also done by the ***Whitebox_Data_Postprocessing.py*** python file.
 The file as a first step creates **{function_name}.csv** files that contain the data of each functions' function calls.
 These files are stored at ***Archive/Whitebox_Analysis/Data*** folder.

+##### Data Clustering

 Next these files are loaded and by applying a clustering algortihm the function calls are seperated in clusters based on the information they take as input and output.
 The number of clusters created is defined in the ***Whitebox_Data.json***.

 Lastly the function call closest to the centroid of each cluster is selected and the a list of the most representative function calls is created for each function and saved to *.json* file for later use.
 The *.json* file is stored at ***Archive/Whitebox_Analysis/Data*** folder.

 #### Per-function Executables

 In order to execute the Whitebox flow versions of the functions, to be analysed, must be made seperately of the whole SOD2D program and their respective fortran files.

-Precompiled executables containing only the needed function have been made for the **full_convec_ijk** and **full_diffu_ijk** in the ***Modified_Sod2d_Files/Whitebox_Analysis/Original_Functions*** and ***Modified_Sod2d_Files/Whitebox_Analysis/Modified_Functions*** folders.
+Precompiled executables containing only the needed function have been made for the **full_convec_ijk** and **full_diffu_ijk**.

+These files are located in the:
+- ***Modified_Sod2d_Files/Whitebox_Analysis/Original_Functions*** and
+- ***Modified_Sod2d_Files/Whitebox_Analysis/Modified_Functions*** folders.

 More specifically the folder Original_Functions contains the original versions of the functions and the Modified_Functions contains the modified versions of the functions.
 The files in the folders are:

 - full_convec_ijk.f90
   The standalone version of the full_convec_ijk function of the file elem_convec.f90.